 Through these mediums, I am able to create bookmarks, cards, cutouts and portraits.
-Once I have completed a drawing, I scan the artwork at a high resolution which then allow me to digitalise the art and use it to create cards, icons for website and blogs, logos and so on.
+Once I have completed a drawing, I scan the artwork at a high resolution, allowing me to digitalise the art and use it to create cards, icons for websites and blogs, logos, and so on.

 Who are your artistic influences?

 I can list all the classical artists such as Monet, Cézanne, Kahlo, who were obviously amazing artists, and even today, there are so many amazing modern artists creating visual masterpieces, either digitally or through the more traditional means.
 There are also brilliant artists in Seychelles who create mind-blowing pieces inspired by the island’s flora and fauna.
 But there are also artists or illustrators who create on a smaller scale—artwork for books, products, posters, websites, greeting cards, logos, to name a few; they too possess impressive skillsets and have a great portfolio of creations.